 Winter 2020 term

 Due to the challenging conditions caused by the pandemic, Concordia allowed students to choose either to receive a PASS/FAIL or a letter grade for courses completed in the Winter 2020 semester only.
 In addition, students who failed a class in the Winter 2020 semester will eventually receive a DISC notation.
 This includes courses that spanned the Fall/Winter 2020 terms.

 A student’s decision, once submitted to the university, is irrevocable.

 In all cases where students select a Pass or Fail (DISC) over a letter grade, it will not be included in the calculation of any GPA.
 In addition, Concordia transcripts will highlight the particular circumstances of this semester.
 However, students should consider that under certain circumstances, a letter grade may be more advantageous than a pass.

 Awards and funding

-As of May 27, individuals returning to campus will be required to complete an online self-evaluation form concerning their health and recent travels.
-If your lab is on the approved list for re-opening, details will be sent to you shortly.
+Individuals with permission to return to campus will be required to complete an online self-evaluation form concerning their health and recent travels.
+If your lab is on the approved list for re-opening, details will be sent to you.